shanerunnels/Shane_Note_Taker/README.md

 # Unit 11 Express Homework: Note Taker

 I had a some troubles with this one, and I couldn't figure it out completely.
 It's mostly working, but definitely has bugs.
+Also, heroku gave me lots of trouble, and even tho it's "deployed" the application continues to crash.

 ## Description